AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 <a name="Ex3Task2"></a>
 #### Task 2 - Connect to another app using LaunchUriForResults ####

 Beyond launching a target app and passing it data, we can launch an app and receive results back.
 We're going to add a button to the InkToolbar we're using for image annotation and use it to launch a photoprocessing app.
-The photoprocessing app will apply a Lumia filter to the image and return the altered version to our SightsToSee app.
+The photoprocessing app will apply a Lumia Imaging SDK filter to the image and return the altered version to our SightsToSee app.

 1. Before we can launch the photoprocessing app, we need to install it on the system.
 Open the **&lt;LabRoot&gt;\Module3\Begin\ImageProcessingApp\PhotoEditingLaunchForResults.sln** solution.

-1. Set the **QuickStart** project as the **StartUp Project** if it isn't already.
-The QuickStart app applies a black and white Lumia filter to a photograph and allows the user to adjust brightness.
+1. Once the project has opened, set your Solution Configuration to **Debug** and your Solution Platform to **x86**.
+Select **Local Machine** from the Debug Target dropdown menu.

 1. Build and deploy the **QuickStart** app.